The Right Starting Point

 Orientation in its simplest form means locating living areas like the lounge room on the north side of the house, with windows having clear access to sunlight even in mid-winter.

-This means a minimum of about five hours of useful solar heating a day.
+Effective orientation provides a minimum of about five hours of useful solar heating a day.
 Even with this, the glass will still be exposed to about 19 hours of varying degrees of heat loss.
 So it’s important that other elements of passive design support the orientation, or the effect will be lost.

 Bricks and concrete are the most commonly available high mass materials, but rammed earth and mud bricks can also be used.

 Insulation is like a barrier, preventing heat passing in and out of the house.
 By reducing heat flow you can maintain a comfortable temperature inside, regardless of the temperature outside.
-The type and level of insulation needed varies on where you live and the building materials used for the house.
+The type and level of insulation needed varies depending on where you live and the building materials used for the house.
 If you live in a naturally ventilated home in the tropics, the aim of insulation is to reduce the amount of heat getting in without restricting the hot air escaping.
 Reflective insulation under the roof and in walls that are not permanently shaded would work well.